‘So much joy’: Brazil holds first carnival since Covid

 – ‘Two years of darkness’ –

-Each samba school in the competition has 60 to 70 minutes to tell a story in music and dance, which is evaluated on nine criteria by the jury.
+Each group in the competition has 60 to 70 minutes to tell a story in music and dance, evaluated on nine criteria by the jury.

-The reigning champions, Viradouro, chose as their theme Rio’s epic 1919 carnival — the first celebrated after the devastation of another pandemic, the Spanish flu.
+The reigning champions, Viradouro, paid tribute to Rio’s epic 1919 carnival — the first celebrated after the devastation of another pandemic, the Spanish flu.

-“No sadness can withstand so much joy,” says their samba theme song.
+“No sadness can withstand so much joy,” goes their samba theme song.

+“It’s a love letter to carnival… (about) coming back from a health crisis, taking off our masks and coming out stronger than we were before,” said US expatriate Leslie Mercado, 48, at the parade finish line, after being extracted by crane from the top of a giant crystalline float that looked like a shimmering chandelier.

 Other schools picked themes charged with social messages, with Brazil facing divisive elections in October expected to pit far-right President Jair Bolsonaro against leftist ex-leader Luiz Inacio Lula da Silva.

-Of the 12 schools, eight chose themes dealing with racism or Afro-Brazilian culture and history, loaded issues in a country where the current president has faced frequent accusations of racism.
+Of the 12 schools, eight chose themes dealing with racial injustice or Afro-Brazilian culture and history, loaded issues in a country where the current president has faced frequent accusations of racism.

 “Brazil still suffers from racism.
 Nothing has changed.
 Slums, hunger, poverty… they have a color here: black,” said Aristoteles Silva, 52, parading as a warrior for samba school Salgueiro, whose theme song was an anti-racist anthem entitled “Resistance.”